 Reviewed by C. H. Weaver M.D., Medical Editor 8/1/2018

-How is this drug used?
-Rituximab is FDA approved for the treatment of some types of CD20+, B-cell non-Hodgkin’s lymphoma (NHL).
+How is Rituxan used?
+Rituxan is FDA approved for the treatment of some types of CD20+, B-cell non-Hodgkin’s lymphoma (NHL).
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

-How is rituximab given (administered)?
-Rituximab is administered into a vein (intravenous) and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.
-Patients may receive medication prior to administration of rituximab to reduce the incidence or severity of an infusion-related reaction.
+How is Rituxan given (administered)?
+Rituxan is administered into a vein (intravenous) and the dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.
+Patients may receive medication prior to administration of Rituxan to reduce the incidence or severity of an infusion-related reaction.

-What are the common (occur in 30% or more of patients) side effects of treatment with rituximab?
+What are the common (occur in 30% or more of patients) side effects of treatment with Rituxan?

 - Change in heart rhythm or rate